C7LF/ba-reddit-clone/README.md

 Postgres and Redis installed and running  on the local machine.

 1).
-Run `npm install` in both the server and client projects 2).
-Add database credentials into `createConnection` function 3).
+Run `npm install` in both the server and client projects

+2).
+Add database credentials into `createConnection` function object

+3).
 Run `npm run dev` in the server and client directory

 **Notes:**